Triage

 Q: What does Triage use to make predictions?

-as the inputs for training and predictions.
-Based on your organization's business processes, additional metadata fields such as location
+A: By default, Triage uses description and short description as the inputs for building the index and making predictions.
+Based on your organization's business processes, additional metadata fields such as location can be also taken into account.

 Q: How long does it take for Triage to route tickets?